Edward Tipper: Later life

 Tipper was discharged in August 1945 after one year in army hospitals.
 At first Tipper needed to walk with a cane and wore an eyepatch.
 Tipper remembered how everybody wanted to do something to show support for the returning war veterans.
 For instance, someone would pay his bill for him at a restaurant or there would be no bill at all.

 Tipper attended the University of Michigan and completed his master's degree in English at the University of Northern Colorado, and became a teacher.
 In 1961 he won the John Hay Fellowship from the University of California at Berkeley.
-When Tipper was sixty one, he met Rosie (who was then thirty four) and they were married on 12 February 1983.
+When Tipper was sixty one, he met Rosy (who was then thirty four) and they were married on 12 February 1983.
 Their daughter Kerry Christina Tipper was born ten months later.

 Tipper died on 1 February 2017 at the age of 95.